 It’s an early start this morning as we take some 4WD action to Twin Falls.
 Experience a gorge onboard a National Park operated boat cruise and a walk along the boardwalk.
 Unwind and relax for a bit on the sandy banks before we explore the awesome wonder that is Jim Jim Falls.
+(Twin and Jim Jim Falls not available year round; subject to seasonal availability^).
 First we have a quick lunch break and then take in the views of this 200m natural wonder before taking the challenging walk to the base where you can choose to swim or relax on the beautiful beach.
 This is really a site to admire and not rush so we spend the whole afternoon enjoying the scenery and waterholes before making the short drive to our overnight bush camp.
 (BLD)

 Day 9 – Kakadu to Darwin

 With more amazing waterfalls to experience we head to Maguk and cool off with a dip in the plunge pools.
 After lunch we take a hike to the top of Gunlom Falls for the view.
 After working up a sweat on the climb take a swim in a waterhole with breathtaking views of the escarpment country.
 Continue to enjoy the scenery as we make our way back to Darwin before enjoying a night out on the town with your new mates.
 (BL)